HiredX-Full-stack-Club/.github/profile/README.md

 This organization is the technical backbone of our community.
 Here you’ll find collaborative resources, code, and content that support our events, projects, and learning goals:

-- 📚 [Community Guidelines](community-hub) — Help keep HiredX positive, inclusive, and productive.
+- 📚 [Community Guidelines][guidelines] — Help keep HiredX positive, inclusive, and productive.
-- 🗺️ [Roadmap](roadmap) — Contribute to and explore our community-driven learning paths.
+- 🗺️ [Roadmap][roadmap] — Contribute to and explore our community-driven learning paths.
-- 📅 [Events](events) — Find upcoming tech talks, workshops, and coding sessions.
+- 📅 [Events][events] — Find upcoming tech talks, workshops, and coding sessions.
-- 🛠️ [Projects](projects) — Join a project, start one, and build something meaningful with others.
+- 🛠️ [Projects][projects] — Join a project, start one, and build something meaningful with others.

 ## 🔗 WhatsApp + Discord = A Community That Fits You

 We operate on **both WhatsApp and Discord**, giving members options for how they want to engage, whether casually chatting or deep-diving into tech threads and voice calls.

-- 💬 [WhatsApp](whatsapp): Great for quick collaboration and mobile-first engagement
+- 💬 [WhatsApp][whatsapp]: Great for quick collaboration and mobile-first engagement
-- 🎧 [Discord](discord): Ideal for voice chats, longer discussions, and team-based project work
+- 🎧 [Discord][discord]: Ideal for voice chats, longer discussions, and team-based project work

 ## 🤝 Community Collaboration